-The game will be told via flashbacks as Baird is on trial, with narration from his testimony framing the action.
-After finishing things the traditional way, players will be able to go back and play missions in "Declassified" mode, which tweaks things even further by having Baird "remember" things differently.
+The game is told via flashbacks as Baird is on trial, with narration from his testimony framing the action.
+After finishing things the traditional way, players can go back and play missions in "Declassified" mode, which tweaks things even further by having Baird "remember" things differently.

-Judgment begins a month after Emergence Day, when the Locust Horde suddenly emerge from underground in the world of Sera and stage a brutal war on all of humanity.
-Lieutenant Damon Baird of the Coalition of Ordered Governments army leads Kilo Squad in defending Halvo Bay, a large resort city with a prominent military presence.
+Judgment begins a month after Emergence Day, when the Locust Horde suddenly emerge from underground in the world of Sera and stage a brutal war on the human colonists who live there.
+Lieutenant Damon Baird of the Coalition of Ordered Governments' army leads Kilo Squad in defending Halvo Bay, a large resort city with a prominent military presence.
 Locust forces, led by a fierce general known only as Karn, have invaded the city.

 Kilo Squad consists of Baird and his new friend Augustus Cole, as well as Garron Paduk, a prisoner from the Union of Independent Republics who was granted a release to fight for the COG, and Sofia Hendrick, a former media correspondent who was training to become an Onyx Guard before the Locust invasion.

-Although Baird manages to kill countless Locust, his unconventional methods draw the ire of Colonel Ezra Loomis.
-He is a highly traditional officer who believes in a textbook approach, even as the Locust's ferocity and diversity creates new challenges.
+Although Kilo Squad manages to kill countless Locust, their unconventional methods draw the ire of Colonel Ezra Loomis.
+He is a highly traditional officer who believes in a textbook approach, even as the Locust's ferocity and diversity make it clear to all others that the old ways will not work.
 Even as the Locust war continues, Loomis detains Kilo Squad and charges them with desertion, cowardice, theft of experimental COG technology, and treason.

 Enemy spawns are handled by a new system known as the "Smart Spawn System," or S3.
 With a similar purpose as the AI Director found in the Left 4 Dead series, the S3 watches a player's performance and delivers enemies accordingly.
 The end goal is to make Gears of War: Judgment a significantly more difficult experience than its predecessors, though traditional difficulty settings are also available to govern player health and damage output.